eb-margolis-neuroscience-lab/Spout/README.md

 # Spout
 This is the general repository where all Spout related information can be found.

 Spout is a device that tracks rodent liquid consumption in a home cage environment.
 It can be built by any individual with minimnal soldeirng experience and is cost effective.
 This repository includes the [construction guide](https://github.com/eb-margolis-neuroscience-lab/Spout/tree/main/Spout_Construction_Guide), [arduino code for the device](https://github.com/eb-margolis-neuroscience-lab/Spout/tree/main/arduino%20code), and the [anaylsis software](https://github.com/eb-margolis-neuroscience-lab/Spout/tree/main/SpoutAnalyze) that was created for the device.
-You can find the publication [here]().
+You can find the Spout publication [here]().

 <img src="./images/lickometer_finished_pic.png" alt="drawing" width="500"/>